dagainz/Correlator/docs/event-system.md

         show_root_heading: true

-## Audit events
+## Data events

-Audit events are also dispatched from the front-end engine or one of its modules, but they differ with standard events in that they have a defined data schema.
-This makes these suitable to use as data collection points, or audit records.
-They map easily to a database table or CSV row.
+Data events are also dispatched from the front-end engine or one of its modules, but they differ with standard events in that they follow a simple data schema.

+This schema defines the data to contain:
+- A flat collection of key/value pairs.
+There can be no additional structure beyond this.
+- A list containing all the field names (key values).

+Each event must contain a key/value pair in the payload for every field in field name list (and no more).

+This makes these events suitable for inserting into a database table.
+In addition, field positions may be honored by event handlers where this is important (the CSV handler for example).

 ### Usage
-### ::: Correlator.Event.core.AuditEvent
+### ::: Correlator.Event.core.DataEvent
     options:
         show_source: false
         show_root_heading: true